yangyou95/yangyou95.github.io/index.md

 *   This is an unordered list following a header.
 *  [Report](./assets/reports/DRL_Research.pdf). -->

-> A novel method of control the dual arm Manipulation with deep reinforcement learning method.
+> A novel method of control the dual arm Manipulation with deep reinforcement learning method  [[Report]](./assets/reports/DRL_Research.pdf).

 #### **Fast failure detection in robotics using supervised learning method with convolutional gaussian processes**, **YANG YOU**